Cogent-Labs-Inc/langchain-series/README.md

 ### 004_speech_synthesis

+Speech Synthesis is a generative AI Streamlit app developed using Langchain, OpenAI apis, and ElevenLabs.
+It creates a podcast introduction in the style of ***Joe Rogan*** or ***Jordan Peterson***, according to user's choice.
+After that, it performs speech synthesis on the podcast.

 ### 005_youtube_content_ideas_generator

 A Streamlit app that uses Langchain and OpenAI APIs to generate viral youtube content ideas for the extracted content of